bely66/agent-scraping/Readme.md

 ## Ideas to improve automation
 - [ ] Incorporate memory so that the agent can use past actions to learn

-### Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-### License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.